-This roasted butternut squash chili is a delicious winter warmer, full of flavour and texture, great for sharing.
-It is low in fat and ready in under 45 minutes.
+This roasted butternut squash chilli is a delicious winter warmer, full of flavour and texture, great for sharing.
+Easy to make, nutritious and ready in under 45 minutes.

 How to prepare the butternut squash